-- (a) AllA list or summary of all the assumptions and design criteria used as the basis for the ELA. - (b) The kind of operation the ELA is prepared for (VFR, IFR, Part 91 or the certificated operating rule(s) applicable). - (b)(c) This should include a description of the operating conditions (including worst case loadingnight, ice, cruise) and the equipment that is operating in each scenario- including duty cycles and details of the non-standard operating cycles.
-Examples of operating conditions are but not limited to: day-VFR, night-VFR, IFR, night IFR in known icing conditions, landing, aircraft mission. - (c)(d) Unless otherwise stated, radios are consideredassumed to be transmitting 10% and receiving 90% of the operating time. - 6.1.3 Table of values (an example is included in Appendix 1 ofto this advisory circular) - (a) In any table of values generated, it should be clear what information is displayed in what value.
-If the value displayed is a multiplication of units like amp-min ensure the table of values displays enough information to make this clear without the need of recalculation by the reader.
-This can be achieved by including units of measurements and/or multiplication in column headers. - (a)(b) The starting point with any ELA is the generation/-distribution network.
-As such identify the capacity of the generator(s) and battery (ies) is identified. - (b)(c)For each bus, identify the equipment (by system- e.g. VHF radio, fuel, etc.) and its rated current draw. - (c)(d) For each system, identify the operating time, or annotate C for continuous, and identify the phase of flight it is used in.
-For each load, for each phase of flight, an ampere-hour figure should be derived.
+- (a) A list or summary of all the assumptions and design criteria used as the basis for the ELA, such as: - (i) The kind of operation the ELA is prepared for (VFR, IFR, Part 91 or the certificated operating rule(s) as applicable). - (ii) A description of the operating conditions and the equipment that is operating in each scenario, including duty cycles and details of the non-standard operating cycles.
+Examples of operating conditions include but not limited to: day-VFR, night-VFR, IFR, night IFR in known icing conditions, landing, aircraft mission. - (b) Unless otherwise stated, radios are assumed to be transmitting 10% and receiving 90% of the operating time. - 6.1.3 Table of values.
+An example is included in Appendix 1 to this AC. - (a) In any table of values generated, it should be clear what information is displayed and in what value.
+If the value displayed is a multiplication of units like ampere-minutes, the person compiling the table should ensure the table of values displays enough information

-Most ELAs produced by OEMs will use ampere minutes for each load for each phase of flight as it gives a more accurate number less affected by rounding.
+- to make this clear without the need of recalculation by the reader.
+This can be achieved by including units of measurements and/or multiplication in column headers. - (b) The starting point with any ELA is the generation/distribution network.
+As such, the person compiling the table should identify the capacity of the generator(s) and battery. - (c) For each bus, identify the equipment (by system, e.g. VHF radio, fuel, etc.) and its rated current draw. - (d) For each system, identify the operating time, or annotate C for continuous, and identify the phase of flight it is used in.
+For each load, for each phase of flight, an ampere-hour figure should be derived. - Most ELAs produced by OEMs will use ampere minutes for each load for each phase of flight as it gives a more accurate number less affected by rounding.
 As both ampere hour and ampere minute are a measure of electric current multiplied by time, they are equally acceptable in use.
-1 ampere hour equals 60 ampere minutes.

-- (d)(e)Additionally, if the system or component is used in the situation of a generator failure, annotate that in the separate column for emergency. - Note: Momentary Transient/ intermittent loads (such as valves and relays) are not included.
+One (1) ampere hour equals 60 ampere minutes. - (e) Additionally, if the system or component is used in the situation of a generator failure, annotate that in the separate column for emergency.

+Note: Transient/ intermittent loads (such as valves and relays) are not included.
 In-rush currents on motors are not included.
-The overload design ratings of the sources should however be adequate to cope with these. - (e)(f) For those aircraft with AC generation and distribution systems, additional requirements need to be considered such as- - (1) phase balance/-loading per phase - (2) connection architecture (star/-delta) - (3) power factor - (4) reactive power, true power and apparent power. - (g) If the AC powered systems are powered via an inverter during operation (either normal operation or emergency) the DC inverter load should be calculated and included in the DC calculations of the ELA.
+The overload design ratings of the sources should however be adequate to cope with these.

+- (f) For those aircraft with Alternating Current (AC) generation and distribution systems, additional requirements need to be considered such as: - (1) phase balance/loading per phase - (2) connection architecture (star/delta) - (3) power factor - (4) reactive power, true power and apparent power. - (g) If the Alternating Current (AC) powered systems are powered via an inverter during operation (either normal operation or emergency), the Direct Current (DC) inverter load should be calculated and included in the DC calculations of the ELA.